goldbarth/NebulaForge/Assets/_Scripts/README.md

 ﻿# Planet Generation
 The original code was from the Sebastian Lague´s tutorial "Procedural Planets".
 Modified from Léon-Lucas Kaniewski @ SAE "Generische Welten" Online Lecture.
+Modified and finalized by me, for my own project.

 ## Noise Settings (Folder)
 - In the Noise Settings (also Simple and Ridgid), I extracted the nested classes and made them their own files.